kumabea/kumabea/README.md

-- Only known as a tard named eggs
+- Only known as a weirdo named eggs
 - 🌱Web Dev.
 - Do not reach me